NVIDIA/aistore/memsys/README.md

 Once constructed and initialized, memory-manager-and-slab-allocator (MMSA) can be exercised via its public API that includes `GetSlab`, on the one hand and `Alloc`/`AllocSize` on the other.

 Notice the difference:
-* `GetSlab(fixed-bufsize)` returns Slab that contains presizely fixed-bufsize sized reusable buffers
+* `GetSlab(fixed-bufsize)` returns Slab that contains precisely fixed-bufsize sized reusable buffers
 * `Alloc()` and `AllocSize()` return both a Slab and an already allocated buffer from this Slab.

 Note as well that `Alloc()` uses default buffer size for a given MMSA, while `AllocSize()` accepts the specified size (as the name implies).